Sergey Kapitsa: Views

 In 2008 Kapitsa signed an open letter in defense of Svetlana Bakhmina.

 During the late years Kapitsa was very critical of the state of the popular science and Russian television in general.
 In one of the last interviews he told about the closing of his TV program: "Channel One ordered me, first, to trash Soviet science, and, second, not to object against pseudoscience.
 I refused categorically.
 Then I was thrown out...
 They were cynical...
 The results of their political setups could be felt today: intellectual defeat of Russia, I can't find another word for their activity...
 TEFI would've never turned into a one-class dictatorship before.
 I didn't receive a single TEFI.
 Only in the past 2008, when Vladimir Posner had left, I was awarded one for "personal contribution to the development of Russian television"."

+Kapitsa was fluent in Romanian and stated that Moldovans and Romanians are the same people.

 Memorialization

 5094 Seryozha main-belt asteroid, discovered on 20 October 1982, was named in honor of Sergei Kapitsa.

 On 5 March 2014 the President of the Russian Federation signed a decree "On memorialization of S. P. Kapitsa".

 On February 12, 2015 the Publishing and Trading Centre Marka issued a commemorative postage stamp and a postmark with image of Sergei Kapitsa.